-Coral Lodge 15.41 is a modern, African-style beach resort, which offers you the latest in luxury and comfort while maintaining that authentic feel of Mozambican pureness.
+Coral Lodge 15.41 combines one of Mozambique’s most stunning beach locations with the country’s rich culture and trade history.
+Situated on a spectacular peninsula within an unspoilt nature reserve and only minutes from the UNESCO World Heritage Site of Ilha de Moçambique, Coral Lodge is a unique blend of contemporary design combined with the utmost respect for the rare and unique surroundings.
 The resort’s design, by Dutch designer Edward van Vliet, incorporates the colors of its environment using wood and brightly-colored textures.
 These natural materials make the resort blend in perfectly with the surroundings.
-Coral Lodge 15.41’s villas have been built on top of the dunes to allow guests to get the full benefit of the incredible views and the constant breeze from the Indian Ocean.
+Coral Lodge’s villas have been built on top of the dunes to allow guests to get the full benefit of the incredible views and the constant breeze from the Indian Ocean.

 During September and October whales migrate along the coast where Coral Lodge 15.41 is situated and they can easely be spotted from the islands in front of the lodge.
 Great to combine it with a pick nick lunch at the beach.